themeteorchef/santa-spotter/santa-spotter.md

 ### Displaying Santa's Current Location

-Alright!
+All right!
 So just a few more things and we're ready to rock.
 First up is adding a little touch to our interface and display Santa's current location (visible in the top right-hand side of our demo).
 In order to do this, we're going to setup a template and a controller.

 <p class="block-header">/client/views/_santa-header.html</p>